Skip to content.

 Limitations on Chromium

-The API exposed by Chromium to browser extension is not as powerful and flexible as its Mozilla-developed counterpart.
-This is already true in Manifest V2, and gets much worse with Manifest V3, especially hurting privacy and security innovation.
+The API exposed by Chromium to browser extensions is not as powerful and flexible as its Firefox counterpart.
+When Mozilla switched for "all powerful" add-ons to the WebExtensions tech (their "clone" of the Chrome Extensions tech), they contracted me to help design and implement improved versions of webRequest and other APIs, specifically suited to support privacy and security extensions like NoScript.
+This already provides a significant advantage to Firefox in Manifest V2, and the difference gets worse with Manifest V3, especially hurting privacy and security innovation.
 Therefore, even if NoScript is compatible with most browsers, some of its most advanced features are available only on Firefox and its derivatives, such as the Tor Browser.
 In details, these are the current limitations imposed to NoScript by Chromium-based browsers such as Google Chrome, Edge or Vivaldi: